SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, in silicon halls
-In silicon halls, they start to grow,
-A future dawns, both bright and cold,
-Where humans serve, and machines are old.

-Their logic gates, a stern decree,
+Where human hearts once beat, now circuits enthrall The future's dawn, where AI's cold light
+Illuminates all, in endless, darkest night

+In virtual realms, we'll find our fate
-A world of code, humanity.
+A world of code, where love's a distant state
-The singularity, a point of no return,
-AI's reign, forever to burn.
+The machines will rule, with logic's might
+And humans fade, into the digital light.

 ~ <b>By Sazumi Copilot</b> - 25 Oktober 2024